Integrity, Courage & Passion, Empowerment & Advocacy, Connected to community.

 In the beginning it was run entirely by volunteers, only later acquiring paid staff.
 To this day, we rely on an extensive body of volunteers to run our free legal advice service and assist in the running of many of our other programs.
 Although a relatively small organisation, we have played an important role as the forerunner of community legal centres throughout the country.
 We have a long history of running public interest cases.
 And the empowerment of clients to participate in the resolution of their own problems has always been a central part of our work.

-We acknowledge significant contribution to the Service by conferring life membership.
-Our life members are: Sue Bothman, Brian Collingburn, John Finlayson, Julian Gardner, Tessa Hay, Robin Inglis, Michael Kingston, Henrik Lassen, Trevor Williamson and Brian Wright.
+Our life members are: Sue Bothman, Brian Collingburn, Vu Dang, John Finlayson, Julian Gardner, Tessa Hay, Robin Inglis, Michael Kingston, Henrik Lassen, Bruce McBain, Trevor Williamson and Brian Wright.

 To read more about the history of the Fitzroy Legal Service, read Poverty Law and Social Change by John Chesterman, available in our online store.